 Do I have to attend the longlisted event to be in with a chance of being shortlisted/winning?
 And will you cover my travel expenses?

 Attendance at the longlist event is not compulsory.
 It is an opportunity to meet other writers, hear from publishing professionals and receive feedback on your work.
 If you cannot or would not like to attend, you can still receive feedback over email or a telephone call, and it will not harm your chances of being shortlisted or winning in any way.
 All travel costs will be reimbursed by Penguin Random House.

 You’ll be asked to submit your full manuscript, or as much of it as is available, for review by our judges on by Wednesday 10th February 2021.

 How many writers will be shortlisted?

-Between 10 and 20 writers will be shortlisted in total.
+Between 5-10 writers will be shortlisted in total.

 What do I get if I win?

-The winner will receive a publishing contract with #Merky Books, an imprint of Penguin Random House UK, and representation by a literary agent at The Good Literary Agency.
+The winner/s will receive a publishing contract with #Merky Books, an imprint of Penguin Random House UK, and will be introduced to our literary agents in order to gain representation.